CyVerse-learning-materials/sra_submission_quickstart/step4.rst

 submission metadata.

-If your SRA submission contains Errors
+If your SRA submission contains errors
 ----------------------------------------
 You will recive an email at the email address provided in the package metadata (also associated with your NCBI account) informing you about the error. you can